 Consideration should be given to the implementation of a validation process funded by additional fees (validation fees) paid by registrants at the time of registration as well as penalties, such as loss of the registration if information is found to be inaccurate in the validation process.

+This view was supported by participants in the Commercial Stakeholder Group at the 2011 Singapore meeting:

+Registrars have tremendous market pressures: very low margin business, no upfront costs (consolidation is obviously an upfront cost).
+If, however, that cost is forced upon them, I think everyone in this room would be perfectly happy to pay more money for domain names and have that validation done.
+Nobody in here believes there's a God given right to a $10 domain name, yet everybody in the registrar and registry constituency believes there is and they can't sell them if they have to charge more than that.
+Well if they all have to charge more than that, then that seems to me, and I think to most folks in this room, it would go a long way towards solving the problem.

+In the meeting with the At-Large Advisory Committee in Singapore, Cheryl Langdon-Orr argued that

+Many of us at the consumer interest end and the user end of the spectrum know who’s going to bear the costs under normal circumstances and that will be us because costs will be passed on.
+If they are not passed on there is probably a good market differentiation reason for them not to be passed on, and it will probably mean that we are buying other services at greater costs from our suppliers to compensate for that anyway.
+Many of us have no choice, and the difference between $7.50 or $11.00 is virtually nothing when we are simply wanting to get our name registered, licensed and safe for whatever period of time we’re purchasing it for.

-:Imeeting with the in , argued thatSome respondents to the public Discussion Paper argued that relevant precedents for this type of verification exist, and that ICANN could leverage or adapt these processes for WHOIS purposes.
+Some respondents to the public Discussion Paper argued that relevant precedents for this type of verification exist, and that ICANN could leverage or adapt these processes for WHOIS purposes.
 For example, the Business Constituency argued that

 The RAA should be amended to require contracted parties to take reasonable steps to verify the accuracy of WHOIS information when a registration first occurs and when a registrant renews their domain name.
 ICANN can look to best practices from other industries, including the financial sector and e-Commerce industries, which have employed successful online data verification systems to ensure the accuracy of information and to prevent fraud and abused.
 After all, processes to gather accurate information are already undertaken by Registrars in the collection of credit card and other form as of payment.
 Valid WHOIS data should not be an exception and should be a prerequisite to complete the registration of a domain name.

+This view was supported by J. Scott Evans, in the meeting with in the Commercial Stakeholder Group in Singapore:

+They [registrars] are getting paid and I don't understand why the information that they so accurately rely on to make sure they keep the domains active, they can't use the same technology to make sure that the information is accurate.
+I think they know how to get it but just don’t want to.
+Because in many instances, bad actors own a lot of domain names and they want to go to those areas where it's easier for them to perpetrate their bad acts because they can hide.

-, in the meeting withine:With regard to serious breaches of WHOIS obligations, the Intercontinental Hotel Group stated
+With regard to serious breaches of WHOIS obligations, the Intercontinental Hotel Group stated